 It is essential to:

-Conduct upfront qualitative with each key stakeholder group.
+If conducting a survey, it is essential to conduct upfront qualitative with each key stakeholder group.
 Always.

 Pilot the survey with members of each key stakeholder group.
 Always.